ecatkins/podcast_clips/README.md

 4. Get the audio file of the best clip of audio using the `_id` returned in Step 1

 A full run-through of utilizing the API is shown in [demo.ipynb](demo.ipynb).
-The demo should allow you to run the API locally, and then interact with it using the `requests` library - at the end of the demo, you should be able to play the resulting audio clip from within the notebook!S
+The demo should allow you to run the API locally, and then interact with it using the `requests` library - at the end of the demo, you should be able to play the resulting audio clip from within the notebook!

 One notable decision I made was to utilize a local file system to store the audio and transcript results.
 This is because I wanted to keep the POC simple, and I did not want to have to worry about setting up a database & large artifact store.
 However, this is not a scalable solution, and would need to be replaced with a database in a production environment.